Curtis Publishing Company: Curtis Center and Dream Garden

-In 1910 the company built its headquarters building at the intersection of South Sixth and Walnut streets, about 200 feet southwest of Independence Hall.
-The offices and press building (as well as the company's warehouse) was designed by Edgar Viguers Seeler (1867-1929) in the Beaux Arts style.
+In 1910, the company built its headquarters building at the intersection of South Sixth and Walnut Streets about 200 feet southwest of Independence Hall.
+The offices and press building and the company's warehouse) was designed by Edgar Viguers Seeler (1867–1929) in the Beaux Arts style.
 The square-block building stretches from South Sixth to South Seventh Street east to west, and from Sansom Street to Walnut Street north to south.
 The building was renovated in 1990 by Oldham and Seltz and John Milner Associates.

-The interior of the building features a terraced waterfall and fountain, an atrium with faux-Egyptian palm trees, and the 15 × 49 ft glass-mosaic Dream Garden (1916) designed by Maxfield Parrish and made by Louis Tiffany and Tiffany Studios.
+The interior of the building features a terraced waterfall and fountain, an atrium with faux-Egyptian palm trees, and the 15 × 49 ft glass-mosaic The Dream Garden, designed by Maxfield Parrish and made by Louis Tiffany and Tiffany Studios in 1916.
 The glass-mosaic work was commissioned by Edward Bok, who was the Senior Editor of the company at the time.
 It was exhibited at Tiffany Studios in New York City for a month before being installed in the building's lobby, which took six months.
 The mosaic is made of 100,000 pieces of hand-fixed Favrile glass in 260 different colors.

 In 1998, the mosaic was sold to casino owner Steve Wynn, who intended to move it to one of his casinos in Las Vegas.
 This was blocked by local historians and art lovers, who raised $3.5 million to purchase the work and prevent its being moved from the city.
 The money was provided by the Pew Charitable Trusts to the Pennsylvania Academy of the Fine Arts, which now owns the work.